kaiyuanw/mdtest/mdtest/README.md

 complain.  "devices" attribute is required in the test spec.
 You can list a number of device specs inside "devices" attribute.
 Each device spec has a unique "$device_nickname" mapping to several device/application properties.
-The "device-id" property is optional and should map to the device id if set.
-The "model-name" property is optional and should map to the device model name if set.
-The "screen-size" property is optional and the allowed values are ["small"(<3.5), "normal"(>=3.5 && <5), "large"(>=5 && <8), "xlarge"(>=8)] where the size is measured by screen diagonal by inch.
+The "device-id" property is optional and should be the device id if set.
+The "model-name" property is optional and should be the device model name if set.
+The "screen-size" property is optional and values can only be one of ["small"(<3.5), "normal"(>=3.5 && <5), "large"(>=5 && <8), "xlarge"(>=8)] where
+the size is measured by screen diagonal in inches.
 The screen size generally follows
 [Android Screen Support](https://developer.android.com/guide/practices/screens_support.html)
 with overlapping screen ranges resolved.
-The "app-root" attribute specifies the path to the flutter app which you want to run on that device.
+The "app-root" attribute specifies the path to the flutter app which you want to run on the device.
 The "app-path" attribute points to the instrumented flutter app that uses flutter driver plugin.
-For more information, please see
-[flutter integration testing](https://flutter.io/testing/#integration-testing).
+For more information, please refer to [flutter integration testing](https://flutter.io/testing/#integration-testing).
-You can always specify more device specs by repeatedly adding more attributes.
+You can always specify more device specs by repeatedly adding attributes.

 The test spec file is required to run `mdtest`.
 In a nut shell, the test spec is the way to tell `mdtest` what kind of devices you want your applications to